ZoneMinder/zmeventnotification/README.md

 perl -MCPAN -e "install Net::WebSocket::Server"
 ```

-Finally, you need JSON.pm installed.
+Then, you need JSON.pm installed.
 It's there on some systems and not on others
 In ubuntu, do this to install JSON:
 ```
 apt-get install libjson-perl
 ```

 You **also need to make sure you generate SSL certificates otherwise the script won't run**
 If you are using SSL for ZoneMinder, simply point this script to the certificates.